+Everyone has a different financial personality.
 You’re either a spender or you’re a saver.
-Maybe you’re truly somewhere in between or you have areas where you spend and others where you save, but generally… you lean one way or the other.
+Maybe you’re genuinely somewhere in between or you have spending habits where you spend and others where you save, but generally… you lean one way or the other.

-When it comes to marriage there are three possible money dynamics for the spenders and savers out there.
+When it comes to marriage there are three possible money-spending habits dynamics for a spender or a saver out there.

 - Two Savers